 Venice is a particularly expensive city – But not every season.
 If you visit the lagoon city in winter, you can also get a double room for 100 € in a luxurious Venetian hotel that is almost priceless in season.
 I would like to make three suggestions.

-Hotel Ai Mori D’Oriente – In the heart of the district of Cannaregio lies the romantic hotel with a touch of Moorish style.
-Not far from the historical centre, near the Jewish Ghetto, it is located in the most fascinating part of Venice.
+🏨 Hotel Ai Mori D’Oriente – In the heart of the district of Cannaregio lies the romantic hotel with a touch of Moorish style.
+Not far from the historical center, near the Jewish Ghetto, it is located in the most fascinating part of Venice.
 Quiet location, the next jetty of the water bus is 2 minutes away.
-20 minutes walk to St. Mark’s Square.
+20-minute walk to St. Mark’s Square.
 4 stars with all amenities.
 Very good breakfast included in the price.
 For many a secret tip.

 - Address: Fondamenta de la Sensa, 3319, 30121 Venezia; 21 rooms; in winter double room under 200 € possible.